 How do walk-ins work?

 Walk-ins are available on a first-come, first-served basis whenever possible.
 The cost is $20/hr per person, prorated for as long as you throw.
 During peak times, as many as 5 people may be put on each lane.
 Each thrower takes 4 throws, then the next player takes their turn.

 Do you serve food or drinks?

 No, we don’t serve any food, but we do have some snacks and non-alcoholic drinks.
 You are welcome to bring your own food or even have your event catered.
+Marco’s Pizza Chesterfield offers 20% off for deliveries to Total Axe.
 Give us a heads-up if you need us to clear a space for you.

 Can I bring my own axe?